Spotlight On Rural Initiatives Strengthening Equity (R.I.S.E)

 Smokefree Outdoor Air

-• Smokefree outdoor spaces help protect everyone from secondhand smoke, which can be harmful to health, especially for children, the elderly, and those with respiratory conditions.
-They create cleaner air and a healthier environment for all, encouraging people to enjoy outdoor spaces without exposure to toxic chemicals.
+• Smokefree environments protect everyone from secondhand smoke, which is harmful to health.
+Specific populations such as children, the elderly, or individuals with respiratory conditions are vulnerable to poor health outcomes with exposure to secondhand smoke.
+Clean air and a healthier environment encourages people to enjoy outdoor spaces without exposure to toxic chemicals.
 Smokefree areas also reduce litter, as cigarette butts are a major source of pollution.
-These spaces promote healthier lifestyle choices and can encourage smokers to quit.
+These spaces promote healthier lifestyle choices and are inclusive of individuals who may be attempting to quit or can encourage users to quit.

 Get Involved